-With a majority of budget e-bikes being sold online it can be difficult to truly tell if the bike you’re looking at is worth your money.
-Lucky for you, the experts at Electric Bike Report have ridden lots of e-bikes under $1,000 (or are at least very close to the number).
-We know all the bikes on this list extremely well, and we’re confident they’ll serve you well.
+With a majority of budget e-bikes being sold online, it can be difficult to truly tell if the bike you’re looking at is worth your money.
+Lucky for you, the experts at Electric Bike Report have ridden lots of e-bikes under $1,000 (or at least very close to the number).
+We are extremely familiar with all the bikes on this list, and we’re confident they’ll serve you well.

 Buying an e-bike much cheaper than $1,000 can be likened to gambling.
 With costs cut so low — added to the high likelihood you’re ordering a bike that cheap off a website — you really don’t know what you’re going to get.

 The truth is, e-bikes are not cheap machines.
 Quality e-bike motors and batteries are not inexpensive to make, so they’re not typically cheap to buy.
 There are companies that do a good job building safe and durable inexpensive e-bikes — you can find our favorites listed below — but some others do little to ensure that the products they sell will work as advertised.
 Amazon and AliExpress are the Pandora’s box of cheap e-bikes, so it’s wise to steer clear of them.

 Our general rule of thumb is that $1,000 is your best starting point.
 That’s enough money to get you quality components and trustworthy manufacturing.
 It’s also the most common lowest price we see from reputable e-bike manufacturers.

 A few things we advise consumers watch for when choosing an e-bike under $1,000:

 Try to buy from a manufacturer with their own website, a warranty and customer service.
 If you’re thinking of buying an e-bike from the same place you’d order bulk toilet paper, you might want to look elsewhere.